 Questions

 We did a lot of experimentation during the process development (for example: different lamination temperatures to figure out best adhesion, different etch mask materials, soft-baking in the oven instead of the hotplate, development times etc.).
 These experiments took a lot of time and effort.
 Can this information be put in the fabrication method, or just the end results?
+If you can make graphs out of that and have solid quantifiable data (not just sticks/doesn’t stick) yes.
+If not, just the end results matter.

 For a fabrication paper what kind of data is appropriate to show apart from microscope images.
 Yield / Resistance spread / Response time / IR image?
+Yes, Yes and Yes.
+Additionally, everything about the morphology of the substrate (roughness) and other things might help

 Figures